Noah-Paga/Noah-Paga/README.md

 ## Hi there 👋
-Student in Chemical Engineering at EPFL
+I am a chemical engineer at EPFL!